CatTanker/cnc_map_tool_guide/docs/linux.md

 ## Bottles Instructions
-I find bottles seems to give me the most reliable result on my many re-installs, find information about it [here](https://usebottles.com) and download it to your OS.
+I find bottles seems to give me the most reliable result on my many re-installs, find information about it [here](https://usebottles.com) and download it to your OS.<br>
 Most guides seem to recommend using Flatpack for the download, which may help if you are experiencing issues, as well as providing some areas such as sandboxing, but I have tested on the non-flatpack version.

-Below I have included the configuration that I use for Bottles so that you can produce the bottle in steps following the GUI.You should complete the main initial steps and then follow either Config 1 or Config 2 (Recommended) There are also runner options included in a table a little further down.
+Below I have included the configuration that I use for Bottles so that you can produce the bottle in steps following the GUI.
+You should complete the main initial steps and then follow either Config 1 or Config 2 (Recommended).
+There are also runner options included in a table a little further down.<br>
-If you would prefer, I now include a bottles configuration .yml that you can [download](CnCNet_Bottles_Config.yml) and then import back into bottlesas a configuration.
+If you would prefer, I now include a bottles configuration .yml that you can [download](Assets/CnCNet_Bottles_Config.yml) and then import back into bottlesas a configuration.

 ### Dotnet 4.* Clients + OpenGl (ogl) Build - Manually Entered